imhicihu/Experimental-inner-projects/README.md

 # RATIONALE #

-* A curated collection of links, data, github repos, snippets, ideas that can be a used in creative ways.
+* A curated collection of links, data, github repos, snippets, ideas that can be used in creative ways.
 * The scope of this repository begins and ends with the former idea proposed.
 * This repo is a living document that will grow and adapt over time.
 We welcome your ideas, links and point of views